 BreAnne plays piano and loves art and her ET presents challenges with both.
 But she still perseveres.

-“If I had not been diagnose with tremors, I would not have learned to work so hard and never give up, or learned to ask for help and to keep moving on when something hard happens in life,” she said.
+“If I had not been diagnosed with tremors, I would not have learned to work so hard and never give up, or learned to ask for help and to keep moving on when something hard happens in life,” she said.

 BreAnne is studying art at Southwest Baptist University, Bolivar, MO.